bio4j/bio4j/docs/roadmap.md

 ### stable 1.0 model API

 With respect to the code, we are going to finish with the migration to new, more expressive API.
+This will

 At the data model level, I want to review **all** nodes, relationships and properties to see if something should be changed; in particular